RB-Lab/tribalizm/docs/specs.md

 6. Whan if user ignores bot messages, esp. intro & init quests?
 7. What if user leaves their area temporary, or temporary get's in other area and became chief there?
+8. Re-voting for ideas in TG is kinda hard to do (no disabled buttons)
+9. There is a positive feedback loop: the more charism & wisdom person have, more often they will be assingned to coordination quests, if not other memebers are busy.
+Which will lead to increase their charism & wisdom.
+But maybe it's a good thing. ┐( ˘_˘)┌
+10. consinder this: we have 10 members tribe, three of them suggest 9 ideas (3 each) and upvote all 9.
+Thus we will have 5 quests assigned between these 3 members (each have 3-4) while other 7 passive tribesmen won't have any. ┐( ˘_˘)┌ maybe that's OK.